dhellmann/pymotw-3/source/dis/index.rst

           the bytecodes for analysis.

-The ``dis`` module includes functions for working with Python bytecode by "disassembling" it into a more human-readable form.
+The ``dis`` module includes functions for working with Python bytecode by *disassembling* it into a more human-readable form.
 Reviewing the bytecodes being executed by the interpreter is a good way to hand-tune tight loops and perform other kinds of optimizations.
 It is also useful for finding race conditions in multi-threaded